Using Official ISC Packages for Kea

 service kea-dhcp4 stop

-Pulling and Using Dockers
+Pulling and Using Docker Images

 Docker images available in the open source repository include: